axelson/dep_viz/README.md

 - Configurable node coloring based on filename prefix
 - "Live" view of a project selected interactively
   - Maybe even launch the project via bakeware?
-- [ ] node centric force layout is buggy
+- [ ] node centric force layout polish
   - [ ] transition to the layout sometimes keeps the discarded nodes for too long
   - Maybe need to add special handling for `unShowNodeCompileDeps` when transitioning to node-centric force layout
   - [x] tooltip doesn't match node labels (labels are incorrect)
+  - [ ] Allow dragging
+  - [ ] Node centric force layout always highlight the selected node
+  - [ ] Node centric force layout have way to go back to normal layout
+  - [ ] Node centric force layout is not well centered
+    - Can we apply a higher degree of force to keep it more spread out and higher up?

 Ideas:
 - can you click on a node and give it gravity